So you want to start working as a model? We are excited to hear that, but we also know booking those initial jobs takes planning and preparation.

 In particular, to land that first modeling job, you’re going to need a composite card for modeling, as well as a professional modeling portfolio—also known in the industry as your book.
 If you’re not sure what these are or how to put them together, we’re here to help you get started on your journey to building your career as a professional model.

-How Modeling Portfolio Books and Comp Cards Work
+Portfolio Books and Comp Cards for Models: How Do They Work

 A model portfolio book showcases your talent and range as a model by displaying a variety of styles and looks within your genre.

-A model composite card—or, as they are usually known, comp card—shows your best, most recent shots, alongside your measurements and modeling info (height, eye color, any special skills, etc.).
-You will need one full body shot, one from the waist up, and a close up of your face, as well as both profiles with your hair up or held back.
+A composite card for modeling—or, as they are usually known, a comp card—shows your best, most recent shots, alongside your measurements and modeling info (height, eye color, any special skills, etc.).
+You will need one full body shot, one from the waist up, and one of a close-up of your face.
+You should also include a profile shot with your hair up or held back.

 Already Signed With a Modeling Agency?

 If you’re already signed up with a modeling agency, the agency will help you build a model portfolio book before they start sending you out on castings.